thedataquarry/rustinpieces/pieces/rest_api_postgres/README.md

 In this piece, we will use `fastapi` + `asyncpg` packages in Python and the `axum` + `sqlx` crates in Rust to build a REST API.

+The API is used to track books that you have read/want to read and lets you rate the book.

 ## Python Setup

 Install the dependencies in a virtual environment via `requirements.txt`.